nt-games-ytb/Perma/README.md

 # How do I compile ?
 You can compile this with [Microsoft Visual Studio](https://visualstudio.microsoft.com/) or with other development software in C#.

+# Idea for the next update ?
+I never got around to doing them but here are the ideas I had planned for future updates :
+- Finish the minigames page (gamerules creator and minigames map)
+- Finish the music page (for extract and replace Minecraft musics)
+- Add a the maps page (for extract and replace Minecraft Wii U maps and edit .ext files)
+- Add a feature to know how many Minecraft you have on your Wii U and where they are
+- Fix problems with file uploads on my old server/host
+- Fix all bugs
+- Make a mobile/phone version

 # Credits
 **nt games** for making the code.